-What Exactly is SEO?: 3 FAQs About Organic Search
+What is SEO?: 3 FAQs About Organic Search

 If you’ve ever done a Google search, you already know what search engine optimization (SEO) is.
-But you might not realize that’s what you’ve been seeing every time you look something up online.
+But you might not realize that’s what you’ve been seeing every time you search for something online.

 SEO means trying to get your content to show up on the first page of a search engine’s results, like Google or Bing.

-But getting your content to show up in these results can be time-consuming and competitive.
+But optimizing your content so it appears in these results can be time-consuming and competitive.

-In this resource, I’ll walk you through the basics of organic search to help you get a better understanding of what it is, what it does, and if you need it.
+In this resource, I’ll walk you through the basics of organic search to give you a better understanding of what it is, what it does, and if you need it.

 What is an organic search result?